seangtkelley/seangtkelley.github.io/_posts/2017-11-24-bitcoin-price-action-prediction-ANN-vs-LTSM.md

+---
+layout: post
+title: "Techniques for Reading Bitcoin Price Action"
+desc: "A comparison of price action prediction accuracy between a basic artificial neural network and a Long-Short Term Memory (LTSM) network."
+tag: "Machine Learning"
+author: "Sean Kelley"
+thumb: "/img/blog/bitcoin.jpg"
+date: 2017-11-24
+---

 # Techniques for Reading Bitcoin Price Action

 This notebook was heavily influenced by the

 Plotting training/val loss from this: <link from reddit keras post>